rei/rei-cedar-docs/docs/components/chips/README.md

 ## Emphasis

 Use emphasis chips to specify, dynamically categorize or dynamically perform a discrete action which is higher in the page's information hierarchy.
+Emphasis chips are used as to represent user selected filters.

 <cdr-doc-example-code-pair repository-href="/src/components/CdrChip"
 :sandbox-data="$page.frontmatter.sandboxData" >